KilledByAPixel/HueJumper2k/README.md

 * Random trees and rocks
 * Camera rumble and slow when off road
 * Checkpoint system, road markers, and hue shift
-* Time and distance display
+* Time and distance HUD
+* Start screen with title display

 ![Screenshot](/screenshot.jpg)